Best Medicare Supplemental Insurance

 • Our moderators read all reviews to verify quality and helpfulness.

-Our top picks for Medicare supplemental insurance companies
+Compare our top 3 Medicare supplemental insurance picks

-Its agents can help you pick a plan that’s right for you.
-You can request agent assistance online or by calling United American directly.
+UAI agents can help you pick a plan that’s right for you by requesting agent assistance online or by calling United American directly.
 At this time, there is not a way to sign up for a policy independently online.

 Coverage follows you no matter where you move or travel within the U.S., and you can select any doctor, provided they accept Medicare patients.
-Medicare supplemental insurance from United American is guaranteed renewable, meaning the company won’t cancel your plan for any reason as long as you continue paying the premium.
+Medicare supplemental insurance from United American is a guaranteed renewable policy, meaning the company won’t cancel your plan for any reason as long as you continue paying the premium.

 United American also sells life insurance, cancer insurance, critical illness insurance and accident insurance.